 The 1.6 ha urban block spanning from Regents Place to Graham Street has historical significance, not only for its central location within the Industrial Middle of the Jewellery Quarter Conservation area but it was also the former home to James Watt.

-The masterplan proposals are for a mixed-use scheme of more than 320 new homes – including lofts and duplexes – and circa 100,000 sq ft of commercial space across 20 buildings between two and five storeys.
+The masterplan proposals are for a mixed-use scheme of up to 305 new homes – including lofts, townhouses and duplexes – and circa 100,000 sq ft of commercial space across 20 buildings between two and five storeys.

 The site will be sensitively developed by maintaining much of its heritage and historic character by retaining four buildings of architectural merit, two of which are statutorily listed.